Virtual Events and the Art of Effective Listening

 Why just “targeting” your customers may be missing the mark

-If you ask most companies what they hope to accomplish with their next digital event, they will probably give you a long list of sales-related KPI’s including “# of customers reached”, “# of new leads generated”, and “$X in new sales”.
-Without a question, digital events are powerful tools for driving incremental revenue.
+If you ask most companies what they hope to accomplish with their next virtual event, they will probably give you a long list of sales-related KPI’s including “# of customers reached”, “# of new leads generated”, and “$X in new sales”.
+Without a question, virtual events are powerful tools for driving incremental revenue.
 At the same time, by focusing exclusively on direct ROI, many companies miss the opportunity to build relationships with customers that may be earlier in the customer purchase lifecycle.

 The irony is that by leveraging listening tools, companies will drive more revenue in the long-term than simply by–passing red-hot leads directly to their sales team.
-As a result, every company should have a strategy for how to capture the right information and gather insights at every step of the digital event, from sign-up to interactive polls, to Q&A sessions, to post event evaluation.
+As a result, every company should have a strategy for how to capture the right information and gather insights at every step of the virtual event, from sign-up to interactive polls, to Q&A sessions, to post event evaluation.

 Data capture may be tactical, but, listening is strategic